dell/ansible-powerflex/docs/Product Guide.md

 --------------------------------
 # SDS Module

-Manage SDS on Dell EMC PowerFlex
+Manage SDS on Dell PowerFlex

 ### Synopsis
  Managing SDS on PowerFlex storage system includes creating new SDS, getting details of SDS, adding/removing IP to/from SDS, modifying attributes of SDS, and deleting SDS.